whopperprinting/LayerLapse/README.md

 ## 🧩 Custom Mounts/Enclosures

-I am working on making custom brackets for my printers to easily attach the sensors to my printers.
-My hope is that others will post their mounts as well!
+I am working on making custom brackets to easily attach the sensors to my printers.
+My hope is that others will post their mounts as well for their own setups and printers.
 I am also working on an enclosure for the LayerLapse device, but I will also be uploading the final STEP file for the board so anyone can design their own enclosure!

 ---